 Successful project managers identify and properly involve key groups and individuals in the project planning process, and continually engage those stakeholders throughout the project as well.

 Good project managers also understand their stakeholders’ requirements, expectations, influence, and impact, and use that analysis and planning to engage them throughout the project and in balance with project constraints.
 Since stakeholders play an important role in all aspects of projects, here are some ways you can involve them:

 Balancing the science and art of project management requires that project managers know how to collaborate with key individuals and groups and meet their expectations.
-Contact us for more information about our collaborating with stakeholders class.
+Developing these skills is vital successfully delivering projects.